focusreactive/sanity-plugin-inline-svg-input/README.md

 ## Credits

-This project was created at **FocusReactive** - the expert consultancy for the modern web.
+This project was created at **FocusReactive** - the [Sanity Partner Agency](https://www.sanity.io/agency-partners/focusreactive).
 We specialize in helping clients beat the competition and accelerate business growth.
 With a deep expertise in headless CMS, NextJS, and eCommerce, we deliver cutting-edge solutions that prioritize your business goals.

 ### Our Expertise